forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 3. **Configure the SMTP server** by entering smtp.forwardemail.net as the server address.
 Dahua cameras support both SSL and STARTTLS encryption methods.

-4. **Set the port and encryption** by selecting port 465 with SSL encryption or port 587 with STARTTLS encryption based on your preference.
-Both options provide equivalent security.
+4. **Set the port and encryption** by selecting port 465 with SSL/TLS encryption (recommended) or port 587 with STARTTLS encryption.

 5. **Enable SMTP authentication** and enter your Forward Email alias as the username.
 Use the password generated from [My Account -> Domains -> Aliases](https://forwardemail.net/my-account/domains).